Books in process

 The Unpublished Republic: Manuscript Cultures of the Mid-Nineteenth-Century U.S.

-In the Archives of Childhood: Personal and Historical Pasts
+In the Archives of Childhood: Playing with the Past

 Dependent States: The Child’s Part in Nineteenth-Century American Culture, University of Chicago Press, 2005.